iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 Iterative provides an alternative to these services in the form of [TPI (Terraform Provider Iterative)](https://github.com/iterative/terraform-provider-iterative).
-This [Terraform](https://www.terraform.io/) plugin lets us quickly launch tasks such as Jupyter workspaces on any cloud provider without needing to be a cloud expert.
+This [Terraform](https://www.terraform.io/) plugin lets you extend the capabilities of your laptop by connecting it to endless cloud resources.
+We can use TPI to launch a wide variety of tasks without needing to be a cloud expert.
+Launching Jupyter workspaces is one such an application.

 Here are four benefits to TPI that might pique your interest: